npomfret/ui-research/research/emerging-web-technologies.md

 Based on initial research, the following trends are at the forefront of modern web development:

 *   **AI-Driven Web Experiences:** Artificial Intelligence (AI) and Machine Learning (ML) are being integrated into web applications to provide personalized content, power generative UI, and create more intelligent chatbots.
 AI is also being used to automate development tasks like code generation and testing.
+Vercel’s AI SDK 4.1 (January 20, 2025) added image generation, non-blocking streams, and structured-output tooling; the 5.0 release (July 31, 2025) delivered type-safe tool invocations, SSE-based streaming, and full support for Vue, Svelte, and Angular; and the August 6, 2025 “AI Elements” component kit supplies prebuilt chat, reasoning, and tool UI built on shadcn/ui.citeturn0search3turn0search1turn0search2

+    **Implementation checklist for Generative UI pilots**
+    *   Ship AI UIs as **server components first** to keep payloads small; fall back to plain markdown/chat when React Server Components aren’t available in your stack yet.
+    *   Enforce **tool schema typing** (AI SDK 5) so streaming tool calls can render partially without throwing; log tool errors separately from LLM responses for observability.
+    *   Gate deployments behind **AI Elements** or similar design tokens to preserve brand language when LLMs decide layout.
+    *   Budget guardrails: force AI agents to stay within a whitelist of components (tabs, charts, form sections) and use `view-transition-name` to prevent flashes when the LLM swaps layouts mid-stream.

     A major development in this area is the rise of **Generative UI**, where interfaces are dynamically created and adapted by AI agents in real-time.
 This is a shift from pre-defined, static UIs to fluid, context-aware experiences.